 |Agency (volitional self).

 Degree of development.

 The problem that we addressed in the UNITY chapter is the maintenance of longer term cohesion, which we might call the Lifetime Problem.
 This was the problem posed so clearly by John Locke, and then Thomas Reid, with his example of the callow youth, young lieutenant, and old general, all the same person.
 When we talk about the person, their personality, or their true self we are in the territory of the Lifetime Problem.

 The Right Now Problem is about shorter term coherence of personality.
 We take as granted that at any one time in our consciousness that is happening happens to a single person, ourself.
-This occurs on the “thin moment of the present” time scale of the perceiving self, fed by the Self’s body-grounded senses of agency and ownership.
-However, for identity there is something more, an immediate sense, not just that “I am right now”, but “who I am right now.”
+This happens on the “thin moment of the present” time scale of the perceiving self, fed by the Self’s body-grounded senses of agency and ownership.
+However, for identity there is something more, an immediate sense, not just that “I am”, but “who I am (right now).”

 The Lifetime Problem.

 The Lifetime Problem of Identity, as we saw in the UNITY chapter, is fairly well understood.
 Biological boundaries and our social environment are ultimately responsible for the coherence of a personal identity over one’s lifetime.
 Throughout life we retain the material boundaries of body, brain and immune system, while social contacts and institutions reinforce our history to make us a particular social being.
 The Lifetime Problem is “easy”, but only in the analytic sense that we have access to the information needed to study it: the observations of others and of oneself about oneself.
 It’s not like the social scientists, psychologists, philosophers and others haven’t fought over both theories and evidence since the time of John Locke.